 Year 2 will be learning through these exciting topics…

-This half term we are learning through a topic on Giants.
+This half term we are learning through a topic on Fire of London.

 Children in Year 2 are in the last year of the Key Stage 1 National Curriculum which consists of three core subjects – English, Mathematics and Science and eight other foundation subjects – Computing, History, Geography, Design Technology, Art & Design, Music, Physical Education and Religious Education.
 The development of skills in Personal, social health education and citizenship underpins our school curriculum.